Mia Brookes

-Mia Brookes (born 19 January 2007) is a British snowboarder who won the slopestyle event at the FIS Freestyle Ski and Snowboarding World Championships 2023.
+Mia Brookes (born 19 January 2007) is an English snowboarder who won the slopestyle competition at the 2023 Freestyle World Championships.
+She has also won two slopestyle gold medals at the Winter X Games and two overall World Cup titles in big air.

 Early life

 Brookes is from Sandbach, Cheshire, England.
 She learned to snowboard aged 18 months, at Kidsgrove ski centre in Stoke-on-Trent where her grandfather worked.
 Her parents spent five ski seasons in Chamonix, France when Brookes was young, and she also continued her snowboarding at Chill Factore.
-Brookes has attended Sandbach High School; during the COVID-19 pandemic, she studied remotely so that she could compete in snowboard events in mainland Europe.
+Brookes attended Sandbach High School; during the COVID-19 pandemic, she studied remotely so that she could compete in snowboard events in mainland Europe.